JoaoFXs/climasync/README.md

 - Loki: Log collector and storage
 - Promtail: Log Collector for Loki
 - Grafana: Dashboards for data visualization.
 To view logs, register a DataSource in grafana for loki using the ip http://loki:3100.
 In [grafana](http://localhost:3000/connections/datasources/edit/ceeyacppo2x34f), use the user and pwd admin to access
 - ClimaSync-app: ClimaSync integration app generated from .jar.
-Para configurar o application.properties, acesse o [a config] (https://github.com/JoaoFXs/climasync/blob/main/config/application.properties).
-Com esse arquivo, você conseguirá configurar diversas configurações, como localizações (location) e scheduling (period.timer)
+To configure application.properties, access [a config](https://github.com/JoaoFXs/climasync/blob/main/config/application.properties).
+With this file, you will be able to configure several settings, such as locations (location) and scheduling (period.timer)

 ## Installation